mrnkr/redux-saga-toolbox/README.md

 | formFieldBlur(formName, payload)  | formName: string; payload = {   [fieldName]: { focused: false }; };                                                                                        | Marks all fields provided in the payload as not in focus.                                                                                                            |
 | submitForm(formName)              | formName: string                                                                                                                                           | Launches the submission process.
 Handled automatically by the saga.                                                                                                  |

 There are a few more but those are expected to be used only by the saga, like the actions which put validation results in the state.
 You're only expected to access that from the state.
 By the way, you also have some selectors to use!
-Here they are...
+Import them like: `import { formSelectors } from '@mrnkr/redux-saga-toolbox';` Here they are...

 | Selector                      | Description                                                                          |
 |-------------------------------|--------------------------------------------------------------------------------------|